-Granted, Shopify does have Shopify payment, which charges zero transaction fee as well but it's limited to select countries.
+Granted, Shopify does have Shopify Payments, which charge zero transaction fee as well, but it's limited to select countries.
 Not only that, some types of businesses and services are not allowed to use Shopify payments as well.

 For example, in the U.S you can't use Shopify payments to sell events ticket (festivals, theme park tickets, and etc), amongst many others.